BishopAriana/Superstore-EDA/README.md

 * Look deeper into the Corporate customers' orders to see why exactly there's a loss in profit
 * Look deeper into the Central and South regions to see if it's connected to the Corporate customer segment
 * Look into the East and West regions to see what is contributing to the high profits
-* find the cause of the extreme YoY changes in the Furniture product category
+* Find the cause of the extreme YoY changes in the Furniture product category
+* See how the discount and quantities factor into any growth and losses